Department of Geography and Environmental Studies

 GEO 3416.
 Remote Sensing and Earth Observation.

-Introduction to the acquisition, mensuration, interpretation, and mapping of aerial photographs and satellite images for environmental monitoring and inventorying.
+This course introduces students to the acquisition, measurement (mensuration), interpretation, and mapping of digital imagery for environmental monitoring and inventorying.
+Students build theoretical and applied competence in core remote sensing concepts, including electromagnetic energy interactions with the atmosphere and surface features, the way sensors record energy, and how sensor outputs are displayed and interpreted.
+The course also emphasizes practical skills in displaying, processing, and interpreting digital imagery and datasets from satellite-based sensors through lecture and lab activities.
 Prerequisite: MATH 1315 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2328 or MATH 2417 or MATH 2471 any with a grade of "C" or better.

 Grade Mode: Standard Letter